 Electronic Access: On the Law Library's computers, using OnLaw.

-Non-judicial foreclosure is governed by California Civil Code §§ 2920-2924.
-The rare judicial foreclosure is governed by the Enforcement of Judgments Law, California Code of Civil Procedure §§ 680.010-724.260.
-The law library has print copies of both the West and Deering annotated codes for California.
+Non-judicial foreclosure is governed by CC §§ 2920-2924.
+The rare judicial foreclosure is governed by the Enforcement of Judgments Law, CCP §§ 680.010-724.260.
+The Law Library has print copies of both the West and Deering annotated codes for California.

-Electronic Access: The law itself, with no annotations, is available for free on the Internet at www.leginfo.ca.gov.
-Annotated codes are available in the library on WestlawNext.
+Electronic Access: The law itself, with no annotations, is available for free on the Internet at http://leginfo.legislature.ca.gov.
+West's annotated code is available in the Library only on WestlawNext.

 Homeowners may temporarily stop foreclosure by declaring bankruptcy.
 11 U.S.C. §§ 1301-1330.
 Foreclosure can also be postponed if you are a member of the armed services under the Servicemembers Civil Relief Act (SCRA), 50 App.
 U.S.C. §§ 501-596.
-The law library has print copies of the United States Code Annotated (USCA) and the United States Code Service (USCS).
+The law library has print copies of the United States Code Service (USCS).

-Electronic Access: The law itself, with no annotations, is available for free on the Internet at http://uscode.house.gov/search/criteria.shtml.
-Annotated codes are available in the library on WestlawNext.
+Electronic Access: The law itself, with no annotations, is available for free on the Internet at http://uscode.house.gov/.
+West's annotated code is available in the Library only on WestlawNext.

 5. WEB SITES